 Takefue - a luxury ryokan in Kyushu, Japan23 Feb 2020

 The happiest part of a vacation often happens way before one ever steps foot in the destination, and this is especially true with planning travel to Japan.
-The accommodation options are so diverse and high standard that you can’t go wrong with almost any one of them, but of course, we still want to stay at the best possible one for the price we can afford.
+The accommodation options are so diverse and high standard that one can’t go wrong with almost any of them, but of course, we still want to stay at the best possible one for the price we can afford.
 Choosing where to stay in your Japan trip becomes a challenging and delightful activity.

 The hotel cherry-picking game is even harder when it comes to onsen towns in Japan.
 During our trip to Kyushu in early 2020, we visited Kurokawa (黒川温泉) and Yufuin (由布院), two of Japan’s most attractive hot spring towns.
 Both offer an abundance of unique ryokans (traditional Japanese inns) with high quality meals and gorgeous scenery, and the quality of the hot spring itself is excellent, needless to say.